 According to a national survey, most employers conduct background checks.
 Each must navigate a complex maze of laws governing how background checks should be conducted.

 The Fair Credit Reporting Act (FCRA), for example, which governs employer background checks, can be amended, expanded, or rewritten after a major election and a change in government.
 Even something as seemingly straightforward as a change in the wording of FCRA background check disclosures can impact hiring practices and the steps employers must take to remain in compliance.
-Nuances that also, when not attended to, result in lawsuits and penalties for employers.
+When not attended to, these nuances may also result in lawsuits and penalties for employers.

-With changes in background screening laws, it will be more necessary than ever for companies to partner with a reputable background screening service provider that can provide much-needed compliance advice and support.
-A trusted background screening partner can help with resources to facilitate the process of reviewing a range of background check and hiring practices that could be impacted by a change in legislation, including:
+With changes in background screening laws, it will be more necessary than ever for companies to partner with a reputable background screening service provider to gain much-needed compliance advice and support.
+A trusted background screening partner can help with resources to facilitate the process of reviewing a range of background check and hiring practices potentially impacted by changing legislation, including:

-The year has already begun with a fresh new batch of legislative changes affecting hiring practices.
-More change is likely on the way in the weeks and months leading up to the general election.
-Thankfully, there are resources available to help employers navigate upcoming changes, whether change comes in the form of a fluctuating unemployment rate or new laws that impact how companies recruit and hire.
-By exploring new strategies for improving the candidate experience, streamlining hiring practices, and working with a partner that can help you stay abreast of changes in federal and state regulations, it’s possible to successfully attract and hire great talent in 2020 and beyond.
+The year 2020 kicked off with a global pandemic as well as a fresh new batch of legislative changes affecting hiring practices.
+With the general election just days away, 2021 is likely to bring more change.
+Thankfully, there are resources available to help employers hire successfully, whether change comes in the form of a continuously fluctuating unemployment rate or new laws impacting how companies recruit and hire.
+By working with a partner who can help you streamline hiring practices and stay abreast of post-election legislation changes, you can successfully attract and hire great talent in 2021 and beyond.